 Event / Party / Paris Olympics

-Paris en Seine: discover the programme of summer festivities in Paris, including Music Day, the anniversary of the Olympic and Paralympic Games, Paris Plages, sport and festivals!
+Paris en Seine: discover the programme of summer festivities in Paris, including Fête de la Musique, the return of the Olympic cauldron, swimming in the Seine, Paris Plages, sport and festivals!

-From 21 June to 21 September 2025, Paris en Seine promises to bring back the spirit of celebration, joy and fraternity of the Paris 2024 Olympic and Paralympic Games with a programme of cultural and sporting events, all completely free of charge.
-This is the highlight of the summer in Paris, with festivals, exhibitions, sporting events and more, all linked by the Seine, the iconic river that flows through the capital and Greater Paris!
+From 6 June to 20 September 2026, Paris en Seine promises to bring back the spirit of celebration, joy and fraternity of the Paris 2024 Olympic and Paralympic Games with a range of cultural and sporting activities that are completely free of charge.
+The highlight of the summer in Paris and Île-de-France, featuring festivals, exhibitions and sporting events, all linked by the Seine, the iconic river flowing through the capital and Greater Paris.

 Vedettes du Pont Neuf - Croisière découverte - 2024